Programie/NearbyRespawner/README.md

 ## Installation

-You can get the latest release from [GitLab](https://gitlab.com/Programie/NearbyRespawner/-/jobs/artifacts/master/raw/target/NearbyRespawner.jar?job=release).
+You can get the latest release from [GitLab](https://gitlab.com/Programie/NearbyRespawner/-/releases) and [CurseForge](https://www.curseforge.com/minecraft/bukkit-plugins/nearbyrespawner).

 ## Configuration